Lauren Jackson

-In 2001, Jackson entered the Women's National Basketball Association (WNBA) draft and was selected by the Seattle Storm, which viewed Jackson as a franchise player.
-She won two WNBA titles with the Storm, in 2004 and 2010, the latter also earning Jackson the WNBA Finals Most Valuable Player Award.
-Jackson ranks among the top WNBA players in played games, minutes played, field goals, three-point shots, and turnover percentage.
+In 2001, Jackson entered the WNBA draft and was selected by the Seattle Storm.
+She played 12 seasons for the Storm, with her final WNBA season coming in 2012.
+She helped the team win championships in 2004 and 2010 while earning Finals MVP in 2010.
+Jackson ranks among the top WNBA players in games played, minutes played, field goals, three-point shots, and turnover percentage.
+She collected multiple individual accolades and was named to multiple WNBA Anniversary Teams.